 Throughout the Senate's history, members, like baseball players, have taken satisfaction from setting records.
 One exception was California Senator David Broderick.
 In September 1859, Broderick established a record that remains unbroken.
-He became the first sitting senator to die in a duel.
+He became the only sitting senator to die in a duel.

 Broderick was born in Washington, D.C., in 1820, the son of a stonemason who worked on the Capitol.
 His family later moved to New York City, where Broderick worked as a stonemason and a saloon keeper.
 He read constantly and became a shrewd student of human nature as he observed the superheated political culture of New York City's ward politics.
 An antislavery Democrat in search of a political future, he joined the 1849 gold rush to California.
 He settled in San Francisco, where he quickly made a fortune in real estate.

 Elected to the California state senate, Broderick rapidly became a power broker within the Democratic Party's antislavery wing and set his eyes on a seat in the U.S. Senate.
 He used his power in the legislature to stall, for nearly two years, a vote on the reelection of Senator William Gwin, a member of his party's proslavery faction.
 Finally, in 1857, California's other Senate seat opened and Broderick negotiated a deal with Gwin under which Broderick would take that seat's full six-year term, leaving Gwin the four-year balance of the blocked seat.
 Broderick's price for supporting Gwinn was full control of California's federal patronage appointments.